wkhere/stackless/Doc/library/threading.rst

    returns a list of all alive threads.

-.. method:: Thread.isDaemon()
-            Thread.setDaemon()

-   Old API for :attr:`~Thread.daemon`.

 .. attribute:: Thread.daemon

-   The thread's daemon flag.
+   A boolean value indicating whether this thread is a daemon thread (True) or not (False).
 This must be set before :meth:`start` is called, otherwise :exc:`RuntimeError` is raised.

-   The initial value is inherited from the creating thread.
+Its initial value is inherited from the creating thread; the main thread is not a daemon thread and therefore all threads created in the main thread default to :attr:`daemon` = ``False``.

    The entire Python program exits when no alive non-daemon threads are left.

+.. method:: Thread.isDaemon()
+            Thread.setDaemon()

+   Old getter/setter API for :attr:`~Thread.daemon`; use it directly as a property instead.

 .. _lock-objects: